viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 Now that we've set up the rover by attaching the servo and making the tutorial software available on the Pi, we can configure the rover to:

 * Recognize and operate the servo
-* Make the ML classifier model available for use by the Viam vision service
+* Make the ML classifier model available for use by the Viam Vision Service

 ### 1. Configure the servo